SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 I'll keep repeating that a "paper SMS" is not always a bad thing.
 There are business cases that support "checking the box."
 However, if your company really is sincere about benefiting from SMS risk management processes, then the accountable executive needs to budget for an SMS database to effectively monitor SMS performance and be able to respond to substandard performance in a timely manner.

-What Options Do I Have with Aviation SMS Databases
+What Options Do I Have With Aviation SMS Databases

 When it comes to aviation SMS software solutions, the options are virtually endless and are growing daily.
 Technology constantly changes, so even the existing aviation SMS databases are changing rapidly.